Fanjiahao-11J192/TIFAE/README.md

-# EMIFL
+# TIFAE

-This repo implements the EMIFL for the following paper:
+This repo implements the TIFAE for the following paper:
-"Enhanced Modality-Invariant Feature Learning for Multimodal Emotion Recognition with Missing Modalities"
+"Temporal Invariant Feature Combined with Arbitrary Enhancement for Missing Modality Emotion Recognition"

 # Environment